josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/☕️_managing_postcolonial_melancholia.md

 ### 🌍 Mechanism in Action

-This instance demonstrates:

-> **Peripheral stabilisation feeding central discourse**
+This instance may illustrate a broader mechanism whereby de-escalated discourse emerging at the periphery of former imperial systems can re-enter central discourse in softened form.

-- At the periphery (Bermuda), postcolonial questions are:
+- At the periphery, postcolonial questions may become:
   - politically normalised
   - less emotionally charged

 - When mediated back into UK coverage:
-  - they appear **de-escalated**
+  - they can appear more procedurally discussable
-  - they subtly expand what is discussable at the centre
+  - and subtly expand what is narratively manageable at the centre

 ---